tjntomas/appdemon-blink-app/README.md

   max_brightness: 0-255 # max _brightness is used for all colors in the color loop.
   count: integer.
 Number of times the color loop is looped through.
   on_duration: Time between color transitions in seconds.
   transition: An integer.
-Must be smaller than on_duration.
+Must be less than on_duration.

   To fire the event directly from Appdaemon, use these lines:
   ````python